 Three Tips to Create a More Inclusive Performance Management Process

-As an employee at Paradigm, I know how important it is to think about performance management from a diversity, equity, and inclusion (DEI) perspective for fairer outcomes and happier employees.
-As a manager, I know it’s critical to make sure performance management stays top of mind year-round, not only during review cycles.
+As an employee at Paradigm, I know how important it is to think about both performance and management from a diversity, equity, and inclusion (DEI) perspective for fairer outcomes and happier employees.
+As a manager, I know it’s critical to make sure performance management diversity stays top of mind year-round, not only during performance review time and cycles.
 But I also know how time consuming it can be and how busy we all are.
 With that in mind, I’d like to provide you with a starting point for what you can do to create more inclusive performance management.

 Inclusive Performance Management Tips

 Have you ever had an internal employee, who you felt wasn’t doing the best job, but couldn’t put your finger on why?
 Or have you had someone on your team you knew could do anything you put in front of them?